HillenLin/mavel-heros-portal/README.md

 2. install angular CLI if your computer does not have it, open terminal window in visual code, run "npm install -g @angular/cli@7.3.10"
 3. Run "npm install" to install all necessary node modules
 4. Run "ng serve" to run the project, default port is 4200
-5. Supported Browser: Chrome, Firefox, Safari, IE
+5. Supported Browser: Chrome, Firefox, Safari

 # Brief introduction